IoT in Home Appliances: How to Unlock its True Potential

 According to a study by the Colombia Business School, 75 percent of people are more willing to share various types of personal data with a brand they trust and 80 percent will share non-required data for reward points and product recommendations.
 This level of trust in personal information presents businesses with an opportunity to display targeted messaging to help customer loyalty, but there is a lot at stake.
 The misuse of information can lead to the loss of a brand's most cherished resource: trust.

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.

 2. Explore New Revenue Streams

 This new, continuous relationship also creates new marketing opportunities.
 According to an IAB report, 65 percent of people with IoT devices have indicated that they are fine with receiving advertisements on their devices, and 55 percent will even pay attention if they can get a coupon in return.
-Furthermore, according to Jabil’s 2018 Connected Home and Building Technology Trends Survey, 54 percent of manufacturing decision makers have indicated that they hope to use data to create new solutions like targeted advertising.
+Furthermore, according to Jabil’s Smart Home Technology Trends survey, 50 percent of manufacturing decision-makers have indicated that they hope to use data to create new solutions like targeted advertising.